 A Touch of Understanding’s award-winning character-building disability-awareness workshop educates a new generation of students to understand the challenges associated with disabilities and to accept and respect all individuals.
-The program serves elementary-high school students, teachers, staff and administrators in local schools and adjoining areas.
-A Touch of Understanding is beneficial to all students.
-It might be misunderstood that this program benefits only students with disabilities.
-Although students with disabilities definitely benefit, the disability-awareness workshop has a much wider impact on all students and the school community.
+The program serves elementary through high school students, teachers, staff and administrators in local schools and adjoining areas.
+A Touch of Understanding is beneficial not only for students with disabilities, but for all students, the campus culture as a whole, and the surrounding community.

 This is not a typical school-wide assembly.
 In an average-size school, it is geared towards one grade level at a time.
-In the first 20 years of its existence, this disability-awareness education program has benefited over 100,000 children in the Greater Sacramento area.
-Our 2nd-12th grade experiential workshops supports a variety of learning styles by providing a hands-on experience to understanding disabilities.
+In the first 20 years of its existence, ATOU’s disability-awareness education program has directly reached more than 100,000 children in the Greater Sacramento area.
+The 2nd-12th grade experiential workshops support a variety of learning styles by providing a hands-on experience to understand disabilities.
 We guide students through activities in which they build life skills that enable them to understand and relate to people with disabilities.
 As a result, teachers, parents and students observe an increase in respectful interactions and friendships as well as a reduction of isolation and bullying in the school environment and community.

 The specific focus is to help children understand the challenges brought on by a variety of disabilities.
 This exposure increases their understanding and comfort level with others who have disabilities.
 It also serves as an anti-bullying program, increasing respect in classrooms and on school campuses.